RichardAkkad/PartimeStudentSpringbootWebsite/README.md

 For Lecturers -Intuitive interface for accessing student academic records and performance data -Comprehensive student information management system -Streamlined access to essential student details

+Currently providing a secure storage location for student images and possibly more using AWS S3

 Vision The ultimate goal is to create an inclusive digital ecosystem that ensures every student—regardless of their study schedule—has access to the resources, connections, and support needed for a fulfilling university experience.